astropy/astropy/docs/development/codeguide.rst

 * In cases where C extensions are needed but Cython_ cannot be used, the `PEP 7 Style Guide for C Code <http://www.python.org/dev/peps/pep-0007/>`_ is recommended.

 * C extensions (Cython_ or otherwise) should provide the necessary information for building the extension via the mechanisms described in :ref:`building-c-or-cython-extensions`.

 Requirements Specific to Affiliated Packages
 --------------------------------------------

+* Affiliated packages implementing many classes/functions not relevant to the affiliated package itself (for example leftover code from a previous package) will not be accepted - the package should only include the required functionality and relevant extensions.

+* Affiliated packages are required to follow the layout and documentation form of the template package included in the core package source distribution.

 * Affiliated packages must be registered on the `Python Package Index
   <http://pypi.python.org/pypi>`_, with proper metadata for downloading and